Source Modeling and Astrophysics

-A lot of the effort in the division is geared towards numerical modeling of black hole binaries.
+A lot of the effort in the department is geared towards numerical modeling of black hole binaries.
 These simulations are computationally intensive and currently are feasible only for a limited number of binary configurations out of the whole 7-dimensional parameter space, parametrized by mass ratio and black hole angular momenta (or spin).
 One particular area of focus is the exploration of systems in which the misalignment of the black-hole spins with the orbital angular momentum causes the orbital plane and the spins to precess.
 This precession is imprinted on the gravitational waveform and a detailed understanding of its effects is important to extract the maximum amount of information about gravitational-wave sources.

 Another major area is expanding the boundaries of computational ability to simulate high mass ratio (> 8), high spin (up to dimensionless spin of 0.9) binaries with tens of orbits.
 Such systems are predicted to be of astrophysical interest and can serve as proxies for neutron star - black hole binaries.

-Members of our division have also been investigating the coalescence of binary neutron stars, which are central engines for short gamma ray bursts and kilonovae and one source for heavy elements present in our Universe.
+Members of our department have also been investigating the coalescence of binary neutron stars, which are central engines for short gamma ray bursts and kilonovae and one source for heavy elements present in our Universe.
 These violent events are sources of both gravitational wave emission and electromagnetic radiation.
 Inside neutron star stars matter exists at pressures and densities that are out of reach in terrestrial laboratories.
 Therefore, neutron stars and in particular neutron star collisions allow to constrain the unknown cold supranuclear equation of state.
 Simulating binary neutron stars presents an extra challenge due to the complexity of the equations describing the matter fields.
 However, we have succeeded in simulating long and accurate gravitational waveforms lasting tens of gravitational wave cycles in a large region of the binary neutron star parameter space performing the first precessing binary neutron star simulations as well as studying systems with the highest mass ratio simulated so far.
 The obtained knowledge has been directly used to interpret the first binary neutron star observation.

 Solving Einstein's equations numerically requires one to recast them in a form suitable for time evolution.
 Since the Numerical Relativity breakthrough in 2005 many approaches have been developed.
-Our division uses mostly the Spectral Einstein Code (SpEC) developed jointly by many institutions.
+Our department uses mostly the Spectral Einstein Code (SpEC) developed jointly by many institutions.
 SpEC uses pseudo-spectral methods to achieve very high accuracy with very modest resources used.
 High fidelity simulations are essential for using numerical relativity in constructing gravitational wave templates, as interferometric detectors are very sensitive to phase error that accumulates throughout the coalescence.
 Due to the high accuracy of spectral methods, SpEC can be used to perform very long numerical relativity simulations that can last up to 100 gravitational wave cycles, facilitating the creation of very long templates needed by advanced era detectors and the calibration and study of semi-analytical approximations.

-Members of our division have also expertise and participated in the development of other numerical codes (most notably BAM and the Einstein Toolkit).
+Members of our department have also expertise and participated in the development of other numerical codes (most notably BAM and the Einstein Toolkit).
 These codes have also been very successful in investigating mergers of compact object binaries.
 Both codes use finite-differences to discretize the space-time which offers flexibility and robustness when applied to a wide variety of systems and complements the investigations done with SpEC.

 The number of possible binary configurations is very large, so that a purely numerical-relativistic approach is neither feasible nor practical.
 To make things even more challenging, one needs waveform generation times that are orders of magnitude smaller than what is currently possible for numerical-relativity codes.

-Our Division works on building semi-analytical models that are inexpensive to evaluate but can still provide accurate predictions of the waveforms.
+Our Department works on building semi-analytical models that are inexpensive to evaluate but can still provide accurate predictions of the waveforms.
 A very successful approach, that goes under the name of Effective One Body model, starts from perturbative expansions of General Relativity, i.e. the post-Newtonian and the black-hole perturbation theory frameworks, respectively, and aims at bridging their respective domains of validity via a unified formalism.
 In this model, one maps the dynamics of a binary black hole to the motion of a test mass in an effective background spacetime.
 The effective spacetime is a deformation of the Kerr solution that describes a spinning black hole.
 The deformation is proportional to the mass ratio of the binary in the real problem.
 The dissipative dynamics is obtained from appropriate resummations of post-Newtonian formulae for the gravitational waveforms.
 This model relies on a set of ordinary differential equations that are fast to solve, as compared to the full fledged general relativistic theory, and it can be naturally tuned to numerical-relativity simulations to improve its predictions.

 The model has been validated through hundreds of comparisons to numerical relativity, concerning both the conservative dynamics and the radiation.
 A highlight is the construction of a highly accurate model for black-hole binaries with generic spins that can generically undergo precession.
 This phenomenon is responsible for extremely complicated gravitational-wave signals, but the great complication is balanced by the wealth of information about the source that the waveform encodes.
 Thanks to the prominent role we play in the LIGO collaboration, the models that we develop are a core tool for LIGO data analysis.
-In particular, the nonprecessing, black-hole binary model developed by members of our Division was used by the template-based detection pipelines that assessed the significance of the first gravitational-wave observations during the first observing run of Advanced LIGO.
+In particular, the nonprecessing, black-hole binary model developed by members of our Department was used by the template-based detection pipelines that assessed the significance of the first gravitational-wave observations during the first observing run of Advanced LIGO.
 Also, our models (both spin-aligned and spin-precessing) were used for parameter-estimation studies of recent events.
 Our models will be actively used by the LIGO Compact Binary Coalescence detection and parameter-estimation pipelines during the next observing runs of Advanced LIGO and Virgo.

 In collaboration with researchers at other institutions, we are also actively exploiting black-hole perturbation theory to investigate the merger of black-hole binaries with extreme mass ratios, that is when one of the two black holes is significantly more massive than the companion.
 The main goal of this line of research is the extraction of strong-field information about the plunge of particles into spinning black holes.
 Such information can be folded into effective-one-body models of comparable-mass black-hole binaries to enforce their correct extreme-mass-ratio limit.
 Fully relativistic phenomena (like quasinormal mode mixing) can be explored with ease for a large number of configurations by numerical solution of perturbation equations.

 When one of the two compact object in a binary is a neutron star, a whole new range of possible physical processes opens up, thanks to the presence of highly dense matter in the source.
 This results in a rich phenomenology of waveforms that allow us to probe the properties of neutron-star matter.
-Members in our division have extended our black-hole binary models to the cases including neutron stars.
+Members in our department have extended our black-hole binary models to the cases including neutron stars.
 Tidal and resonant effects of neutron stars are being explored and compared to what is seen in numerical-relativity simulations.